 Pick three additional, different functions and intervals and fill in the table for them.
-Remember, your ultimate goal is to find the smallest possible value of $S^{(3/2)}/V$ so be smart about what functions and intervals you choose.
+Remember, your ultimate goal is to find the smallest possible value of $S^{3/2}/V$ so be smart about what functions and intervals you choose.
+Don't just do this arbitrarily.

 2.)
-Include a print out of the tubeplot command for the first three functions.
+Include a print out of the tubeplot command for the first three functions in the list above.
 Attach your plots to the end of this lab.

 3.)
-Based on your experimentation above, what is the smallest possible value of $S^{[3/2]}/V$?
+Based on your experimentation above, what is the smallest possible value of $S^{3/2}/V$?
 Give the exact value of this minimum and show how you obtained it.
 What shape gives this minimum ratio?
 An actual proof of this fact is nontrivial and involves a subject called differential geometry (combining calculus and geometry!)